 The other main type of metal roofing uses a standing seam, which conceals the fastener.
 This type of roof has vertical legs with broad and flat areas between them.

 The lack of exposed fasteners is a benefit of standing-seam metal roofs since there are no holes in the roof for water to find its way in.
 Standing-seam roofs also tend to allow for more thermal movement, require less maintenance than screw-down ones, and last longer.
 Many people also prefer the sleek and modern appearance of these roofs.

 On the other hand, there are fewer qualified contractors who can install a standing-seam metal roof, the installation process is more labor-intensive, and it costs more.
-You also cannot use standing seams on a flat roof.
+You also cannot use standing seams on a lower sloped roof.

 In addition to the distinction between standing-seam and screw-down metal roofs, there are differences in terms of the metal gauges used.
 Gauge refers to the thickness of the panel you use on the metal roofing.
 A higher gauge number indicates a thinner material.
-In residential roofing applications, the minimum recommended is 29 gauge, with 26 gauge being suitable for most applications that you will find.
-The exception is if you live in an area with severe weather, hail, or high winds.
-In this case, experts suggest going with 24 gauge.
+In residential roofing applications, the minimum recommended is 29 gauge, with 26 gauge being suitable for most applications that you will find but we typically use 24 gauge on all of our roofing.
+The reason why it stands up to the hail and weather we have here in San Antonio better.
 Keep in mind that there are some variations in gauge between companies, so you should also look at the decimal thickness or rely on your roofing contractor’s judgement.

 For more information about metal roofing or to have our team assist you with repairs or replacement, contact Transcendent Roofing today.